avartak/DIMPLE/README.md

 }
 ```

 Representations can also be used for data-types.
-Representations can be used to alias or _typedef_ a given type.
+A representation serves as an _alias_ of a given type.

 ```
 char :: int8